 Therefore, Asia is recognized as the region in which umbilical cord tissue banking became a commercial service.

 By 2010, the first cord blood bank in the U.S. (Cord Blood Registry) had added cord tissue storage as a service offering.
 By 2013, approximately one quarter of private U.S. cord blood banks were offering the service, and by 2015, the percentage rose to over 50%.
-Today in 2018, approximately three-quarters of private U.S. cord blood banks offer cord tissue storage services, as well as two-thirds of private cord blood banks worldwide.
-Pairing cord tissue storage with cord blood storage has become a widespread practice across the global cord blood industry.
+Today, nearly all private cord blood banks offer both cord blood and tissue storage.

 Placental Blood and Tissue Banking